isomerpages/nparks-gardening/page-index/pests/_posts/2023-09-21-post-Pests.md

 	<li><input type="checkbox" id="accordion6">
 		<label for="accordion6">Grasshoppers, Crickets and Katydids</label><div>
 <img title="Grasshopper on Kalanchoe flowers.
 Photo by Jacqueline Chua." src="/images/Biodiversity/Grasshopper_JacChua.jpg">
-<p><a href="/page-index/pests/grasshoppers-crickets-and-katydids/">Grasshoppers, Crickets and Katydids</a></p><a href="/page-index/pests/grasshoppers-crickets-and-katydids/"> will rapidly eat leaves and then fly or hop away!
+<p><a href="/page-index/pests/grasshoppers-crickets-and-katydids/">Grasshoppers, Crickets and Katydids</a> will rapidly eat leaves and then fly or hop away!
 You can usually catch them in the act in the morning or the evening.
-Leaves chewed by these insects will have waxy bite marks with smooth margins.<p></p>
+Leaves chewed by these insects will have waxy bite marks with smooth margins.</p>
-			</a></div></li><a href="/page-index/pests/grasshoppers-crickets-and-katydids/">
+			</div></li>
-	</a><li><a href="/page-index/pests/grasshoppers-crickets-and-katydids/"><input type="checkbox" id="accordion7">
+	<li><input type="checkbox" id="accordion7">
-		<label for="accordion7">Snails and slugs</label></a><div><a href="/page-index/pests/grasshoppers-crickets-and-katydids/">
+		<label for="accordion7">Snails and slugs</label><div>
 <img title="Snail on a pot.
 Photo by Zara Chin." src="/images/Biodiversity/snail%20on%20pot_zarachin.jpg">
-</a><p><a href="/page-index/pests/grasshoppers-crickets-and-katydids/"></a><a href="/page-index/pests/snails-and-slugs/">Snails and slugs</a> are nocturnal pests that will use their rough tongues to rasp leaves and young shoots of plants, and are capable of eating whole seedlings overnight.
+<p><a href="/page-index/pests/grasshoppers-crickets-and-katydids/"></a><a href="/page-index/pests/snails-and-slugs/">Snails and slugs</a> are nocturnal pests that will use their rough tongues to rasp leaves and young shoots of plants, and are capable of eating whole seedlings overnight.
 Leaves attacked by snails and slugs will have patchy holes, with the leaves closest to the ground eaten first.</p>
 </div></li></ul>
 <br>
 </section>